instructure/canvas-lms/doc/api/developer_keys.md

 For developer keys created in a specific root account, administrators for that account may grant or revoke scopes.
 When requesting a developer key, application owners should communicate with administrators which scopes their integrations require.

 For global developer keys, an Instructure employee may grant or revoke scopes.

+*Note:* If a scope is removed from a developer key, all access tokens derived from that key will be invalidated.
+In this case, clients should request a new access token.

 ### Where can I see what scopes are available?
 A complete list of available scopes can be found [here](/doc/api/file.api_token_scopes.html).